I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONCongestive heart failure is a relatively common problem and frequently results in hospitalizations and readmissions.
-Various approaches are being explored in treating these patients, especially those who are refractory (unresponsive) to conventional therapy.
-Ultrafiltration is one technique receiving increasing publicity for a possible role in hospitalized patients with marked volume overload from congestive heart failure.
-Ultrafiltration is a process to remove fluid from the blood by using pressure differentials during treatment with a dialysis machine or similar filtration device.
+Heart failure is a relatively common problem and frequently results in hospitalizations and readmissions.
+Various approaches are being explored in treating this condition, especially when it is refractory (unresponsive) to conventional therapy.
+Ultrafiltration is one technique receiving increasing notice for a possible role in hospitalized patients with marked volume overload from heart failure.
+Ultrafiltration is a process utilized to remove fluid from the blood by using pressure differentials during treatment with a dialysis machine or similar filtration device.

-One device for ultrafiltration is the Aquadex™ FlexFlow™ system.
-Aquapheresis™ is the trademarked term for removal of salt and water with the Aquadex system.
-The Aquadex FlexFlow technology received initial 510(k) marketing clearance from the FDA in June 2002.
-An updated/amended 510(k) approval (classified as a high permeability dialysis system) was given in February 2006 following some modifications.
-That Aquadex FlexFlow System is indicated for temporary (up to 8 hours) ultrafiltration treatment of patients with fluid overload who have failed diuretic therapy, and extended (longer than 8 hours) ultrafiltration treatment of patient with fluid overload who have failed diuretic therapy and require hospitalization.
+In June 2002, the Aquadex™ FlexFlow™ System (CHF Solutions, Brooklyn Park, MN) was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
+An updated/amended 510(k) approval (classified as a high permeability dialysis system) was given in September 2007 following modifications.
+FDA determined that this device was substantially equivalent to existing devices for use in temporary (up to 8 hours) ultrafiltration treatment of patients with fluid overload who have failed diuretic therapy, and for extended (longer than 8 hours) ultrafiltration treatment of patients with fluid overload who have failed diuretic therapy and require hospitalization.

 POLICYThe use of ultrafiltration is considered investigational in patients with heart failure.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.